sergeykomlach/AdvancedBiometricPromptCompat/README.md

-**!!!The development of the project was suspended due to an act of Russian aggression against my home country Ukraine.!!!**
+**The development of the project was suspended due to an act of Russian aggression against my home country Ukraine.**